raspberry-pi-camera/raspindi/README.md

 # RaspiNDI

+**❗ This branch is for Raspberry Pi OS Bookworm! ❗**

+A core library has changed names in the latest builds of Raspberry Pi OS Bookworm that necessitates maintaining two separate branches, unless the library is backported to Bullseye.
+For those who have updated to Bullseye, please use the 'bullseye' branch.

 RasPi-NDI-HDMI is a fork from the [raspindi](https://github.com/raspberry-pi-camera/raspindi).
 It includes auto start services for NDI and HDMI output, controlled by a momentary push button on GPIO pin 21.

 It uses the NDI library, allowing for auto-discovery of streams on the local network.